Queen-to-be-Constance-Budgiesnuggler/excalidraw/TUI/README_TUI.md

-# Excalidraw Tunnel Manager TUI
+# Excaliman Session Manager TUI

-This directory contains a Textual-based terminal UI for starting the Excalidraw servers, creating SSH tunnels and monitoring their status.
-The tool supports multiple environment presets, process restarts and log viewing.
+This directory contains a GPU-accelerated Textual UI designed for the Kitty terminal.
+It manages both Excalidraw and Excalidraw-Room servers, creates SSH tunnels and monitors their status.
+Multiple environments are supported along with automatic restarts and log viewing.

 The tool relies on the same commands you would normally use when developing Excalidraw locally.
 Common commands found across this repository include: